holistudio/interactive-computer-graphics/Final_Project/README.md

 <img src="img/pipeline-01.png" width="500">

+The resulting program allows for the 3D pose estimation results to be viewed...well in 3D!
+From any angle!
+Compared to the default plots from the original deep learning algorithm, viewing the 3D poses from any perspective enables us to more fully evaluate the estimation vs reality.
 Full results visualizations can be found [here](https://vimeo.com/380161358).

 ## Demo / Getting Started